Empower vs. Betterment

 The Bottom Line

 For most people, Betterment is the winner.
-Whether you don't qualify for Personal Capital's advising service due to your balance or simply want to save on fees, Betterment comes out ahead.
+Whether you don't qualify for Empower's advising service due to your balance or simply want to save on fees, Betterment comes out ahead.

 Unlike most comparisons, this one comes with a big “however.”
-The free investment management tools at Personal Capital are quite good.
-Even if you don't want to pay for the service, you will probably get some good information about your portfolio by plugging it into Personal Capital.
+The free investment management tools at Empower are quite good.
+Even if you don't want to pay for the service, you will probably get some good information about your portfolio by plugging it into Empower.
 I recommend this to just about any investor looking for more insights about their money.

 But when it comes to comparing just the investment services head to head, Betterment comes out on top.